Can a Cash Advance Actually Help Your Credit?

 If you’re living paycheck to paycheck, you should also consider how a cash advance will affect your credit score.
 After all, a higher score will lead to lower (i.e. better) interest rates down the line, which means a rosier financial outlook overall.

 But how does a cash advance affect your credit score?
 Is there a chance that it could even help your score in the long run?
+(If you’re curious for all of the details on cash advances, check out the OppU guide What is a Cash Advance?)

 A cash advance is a loan you take out on your credit card.